earthly/website/blog/_posts/2029-01-01-brown-green-language.md

 VBA, Shell, HTML/CSS
 </div>

-There is obviously lots of nuances that a simple green/ brown split misses - I expect that more green field projects start with Swift than with ObjectiveC, but its not a bad split.
-There are far more brown langauges in this list than green, but that is what I would expect given that turn-over in programming languages is realively low.
+There are obviously lots of nuances that a simple green / brown split misses - I expect that more green field projects start with Swift than with ObjectiveC, but its not a bad split.
+There are far more brown langauges in this list than green, but that is what I would expect given that year on year turn-over in programming languages is realively low.

-Now we can answer the question: Do people love and dread the languages they state in that stackoverflow survy or they really just dreading legacy code, regardless of langauge?
-Or put another way: If Java and Ruby appeared today, without piles of old rails apps and old enterprise java applications to maintain, would they still appear as highly in these lists?
+Now we can answer the question: Do people love and dread the languages they state, in that stackoverflow survey, or are they really just dreading legacy code?
+Or put another way: If Java and Ruby appeared today, without piles of old rails apps and old enterprise Java applications to maintain, would they still be dreaded?

-### The Dreaded Brown Languages
+## The Dreaded Brown Programming Languages

 ``` matplotlib
 import matplotlib.pyplot as plt